Hue Jackson: Oakland Raiders

 In 2010, under Jackson's guidance as offensive coordinator, the Raiders' offense finished fourth in the AFC and sixth in the NFL in scoring (25.6 points per game).
 They also finished fifth in the AFC and 10th in the NFL in total offense (354.6 yards per game), and second in the NFL and AFC in rushing (155.9 yards per game).
 The Raiders more than doubled their scoring output from the previous year, totaling 410 points.
 Under Jackson's offense, running back Darren McFadden finished the season with 1,157 yards rushing on 223 carries for a 5.2 average yards/carry and 7 rushing touchdowns.
 McFadden also had 47 receptions for 507 yards and 3 touchdowns.
 His end of year numbers were 1,664 total yards and 10 total touchdowns for the 2010 NFL season, making McFadden the NFL's 5th leader in total yards from scrimmage for the 2010 season.

-After the 2010 season, Jackson was named Oakland Raiders head coach in 2011, succeeding Tom Cable.

-Jackson was fired by the Oakland Raiders on January 10, 2012, after one season as head coach, by new general manager Reggie McKenzie.
+After the 2010 season, Jackson was named head coach of the Oakland Raiders in 2011, succeeding Tom Cable.
+Jackson was fired by the Raiders on January 10, 2012, after one season as head coach, by new general manager Reggie McKenzie.
 In his lone season as head coach, the Raiders finished with a record of 8–8 and missed the playoffs after starting the season 7–4.

-Second stint with the Cincinnati Bengals
+Cincinnati Bengals (second stint)

 On February 17, 2012, Jackson returned to the Cincinnati Bengals working as an assistant defensive backs coach as well as assisting on special teams.
 The Bengals finished 10–6 in 2012 and made the playoffs, losing in the wild card round to the Houston Texans on the road.
 On January 14, 2013, Jackson interviewed for the offensive coordinator position with the Carolina Panthers.
 On January 30, 2013, Jackson became the Bengals running backs coach, replacing the retired Jim Anderson.
 He was promoted to offensive coordinator in January 2014, replacing Jay Gruden.
 Jackson spent seven years with the Bengals.